 With a Boundless Journeys guide, your experience is that of friend and local adventurer.
 We believe strongly in working with local guides, experts in the areas to which we travel, and they hold the keys to unlocking the hidden delights of your chosen destination.
 Although you will never know they are at work—the mark of a truly great leader—our guides make magical things happen and add a dimension to your trip that you could not experience on your own.
 Over the years we have forged bonds with some of the best guides in the world, and we typically work with a small team of guides in each region.
 You will be informed of the guide for your trip one month prior to your departure.

-The perfect extension to your other Asian explorations, a Cambodia custom tour with Boundless Journeys is a brief sojourn into one of Southeast Asia’s most fascinating countries.
-It combines the bustling street and market areas of Siem Reap with the...
+The perfect extension to your trip to Asia with Boundless Journeys, a private Cambodia tour with is a brief sojourn into one of Southeast Asia’s most fascinating countries.
+It combines the bustling street and market areas of Siem Reap with...

 Eastern Bhutan is practically off the map.
 Here, the mountains are steeper, the valleys are deeper, the trails are wilder, and the villages are more secluded.
-We wander the most mysterious part of the kingdom seldom experienced by visitors but...
+On this Bhutan hiking tour, we wander the most mysterious part of the kingdom...

 2-5 hours of walking, hiking, and cultural touring with some long drives on narrow, winding roads.